42-Short/shortinette/rust/subjects/00/README.md

 const files_to_turn_in = ["src/main.rs", "src/lib.rs", "Cargo.toml"];
 ```

-Write a **program** which prints every Friday that falls on the 13th of the month, since the
-first day of year 1 (it was a monday) until (and including) the year 2025.
+Write a **program** which prints every Friday that falls on the 13th of the month, since the first day of year 1 (it was a monday) until (including) the year 2025.

 To complete this task, you must also write the following functions: